Platform Architecture

 - Device credentials - Unique per device, embedded in firmware

-- Token authentication - API access controlled by tokens
+- Token authentication - API access controlled by tokens; local email/password accounts (argon2id) back the dashboard and CLI login

 Deployment Model